Skip to main content Skip to docs navigation

 Necessity is the mother of invention and it being 21st December and Apple (in its unfathomable wisdom) effectively saying they would only approve ONE app, we needed a solution to our predicament, fast, and it HAD to be one for the free variant.

-We burnt a LOT of mental CPU in the space of a few days and finally came up with and settled on the solution of One Time Buy (OTB) 'Pro' Unlocks in the free variant.
+We burnt a LOT of mental CPU in the space of a few days and finally came up with and settled on the solution of One Time Buy (OTB) IAP Unlocks in the free variant.
+These would allow unlocking of New Features in a specified XX Feature Set (FS) for that XX version of Wotja.
 This meant we could retain and update the existing free variants and thus keep Subscriptions going for existing subscribers.

 The big downsides for us were, however, that we believed that A) each and every year we would have to replace those free versions with new apps, effectively having to grow a new installed base each year when as a niche app we cannot afford marketing, AND B) that Subscriptions (which suit some) would thus become much less useful.